 Assessment of Household Food Security and Its Determinants in Minjar Shenkora and Ada’a woredas of Central Ethiopia

-Mekonnen Hailu(Food Security and Development, Agricultural Economics, Ethiopia Institute of Agricultural Research, Addis Ababa, Ethiopia)
+Food Security and Development, Agricultural Economics, Ethiopia Institute of Agricultural Research, Addis Ababa, Ethiopia

 Abstract